 WITNESS.
-We've only known each other for a little over an hour.
-How is that since forever?
+We only know each other for a little over an hour.
+Is that since forever?

 NATALIE.
-I was asleep before I met you, but now I'm awake.
-I realized I was looking for you all my life.
+Almost.
+I was asleep before I met you, but now I woke up.
+I've realized I was looking for you all my life.

 WITNESS.
-Why now?
-What have I done to deserve someone like you?
+Why all of a sudden?
+What have I done to conquer someone like you?

 NATALIE.
 Great seducers don't do anything special.
 They just come and take what already belongs to them.
-Ring a bell?
+Rings the bell?

 NATALIE.
-Did you notice how in all your stories you kept saying words like "gentle" and "tenderness"?
-I'll be gentle and tender with you.
-I know how to be both.
-Whenever you need me to be those things, I will.
+Did you notice how in all your stories you kept saying words "gentle", "tenderness"?
+I will be gentle with you.
+I know how to be gentle.
+I want to be tender.
+Whenever you need me to be tender and gentle, I will be.

 NATALIE.
-If you love me half as much as you loved your wife, that would be enough for me.
-I want to experience that kind of happiness.
-Even if I'm just a shadow of her.
+That's good.
+Don't even try.
+If you love me half as much as you loved your wife, even that would be enough for me.
+I want to have that happiness.
+Even if I remain for you only her shadow.

 WITNESS.
-A woman like you could never be anyone's shadow.
+A woman like you can not stay in a shadow.

 NATALIE.
-I'm not going to try to compete with her.
-That would be impossible.
-I'll simply love you.
+I'm not going to compete with her.
+I know it's impossible.
+I will simply love you.

 WITNESS.
-But you don't know me at all.
+You don't know me at all.
 I am a moody introvert.

 WITNESS.
 I work a lot.
-The hospital pages me every other night.
-Sometimes I have to stay there overnight.
-You'll get bored.
+They call me to come to the hospital every other night.
+Sometimes I just spend nights there.
+You'll be bored.

 NATALIE.
 Bored?
 With you?